CodeAndWeb/ngx-translate.org/src/content/docs/40-resources/02-faq.md

 ### I want to hot reload the translations in my application but `reloadLang` does not work

-If you want to reload the translations and see the update on all your components without reloading the page, you have to load the translations manually and call [`setTranslation`](/reference/translate-service-api/#settranslation) function, which triggers [`onTranslationChange`](/reference/translate-service-api/#ontranslationchange-event-emitter).
+If you want to reload your translations and see the update on all your components without reloading the page, you need to load the translations manually and call the [`setTranslation`](/reference/translate-service-api/#settranslation) function, which triggers [`onTranslationChange`](/reference/translate-service-api/#ontranslationchange-event-emitter).